 - reduces a baby’s chance of becoming obese as they get older

-If you are breastfeeding, you will need to increase your intake of calories and incorporate plenty of calcium into your diet.
+If you are breastfeeding, you will need to increase your intake of calories and get plenty of calcium.

-Postpartum depression is a form of clinical depression which usually affects women within the first few months after childbirth.
-While the fluctuations in hormone levels are partially to blame for changes in mood and behavior after giving birth, there are also a set of non-hormonal factors that may contribute to depression.
+Postpartum depression is a form of clinical depression that usually affects women within the first few months after childbirth.
+While the fluctuations in hormone levels may be to blame for changes in mood and behavior after giving birth, there are also a set of non-hormonal factors that may contribute to depression.

 Triggers may include: